cketti/cketti.de/_posts/2020-06-22-android-net-mailto-is-broken.md

 ## Summary

 The fact that `android.net.MailTo` hasn't been fixed in all those years is a good indicator that the class isn't widely used.
 The main audience is authors of email clients.
 And we all had to either learn the hard way that we can't rely on this class or never heard about it and went with our own implementation right from the start.

-As far as I can tell nowadays almost nobody is using `android.net.MailTo`.
-So let's just mark it as `@Deprecated` and forget all about it. ⚰️
+The takeaway is that you shouldn't be using `android.net.MailTo`.
+Instead use `MailToCompat` or soon `androidx.core.net.MailTo`.
+And hopefully then we can mark `android.net.MailTo` as `@Deprecated` and forget all about it. ⚰️

+---

+[Update (2020-07-09)](https://github.com/cketti/cketti.github.io/commits/master/_posts/2020-06-22-android-net-mailto-is-broken.md): I updated the section "[Fixed version](#fixed-version)" with information about the code being included in the AndroidX Core library.